JustinHu1988/My-notes/Linux-bible-notes.md

-*The better way is to have commands stored in well-known directories and then add those directories to your shell’s PATH environment variable*.
+*The better way is to have commands stored in well-known directories and then add those directories to your shell's **`$PATH`** environment variable*.

 - The path consists of a list of directories that are checked sequentially for the commands you enter.
 To see your current path, type the following: